ErabliereApi/EmailImagesObserver/Readme.md

 https://github.com/freddycoder/AzureAKS-TLS/blob/main/emailimagesobserver/emailimagesobserver-deployment.yaml

+## Configuration example

+For a list of configuration exemple see the [Configuration.md](Configuration.md) file.

 ### API

 The app can expose an API but as of now, it does not support authentication.
 To enable the API, you need to set the environment variable `EnableUnsecureController` to true.